 This School EMP is supported by:

-The school's five Programs of Excellence are supported through the allocation of a defined number of places across all year levels.
-Places in the five Programs of Excellence will only be available to 'out of catchment' enrolments once the demand for 'in catchment' enrolment has been met.
+The school's Programs of Excellence in Sport Excellence, Performing Arts Excellence, Visual Art Excellence, Academic (STEM) Excellence, International Student Program of Excellence and International Baccalaureate Program of Specialisation are supported through the allocation of a defined number of places.
+Places in the Programs of Excellence and Specialisation will only be available to out-of-catchment enrolments once the demand for in-catchment enrolment has been met and sufficient Student Enrolment Capacity has been reserved for future in-catchment growth.
 Currently Cairns State High School has the capacity to enrol:

 Parents or legal guardians who wish to enrol their child at the school will need to demonstrate that the student's principal place of residence is within the catchment area.
 Current proof of residency at the address indicated can be provided by way of one of each of the following:

-If the Principal is not satisfied that the documentation provided by an applicant demonstrates adequately that the address stated is the student's principal place of residence, then the Principal may request further sources of proof of residence, such as an additional utility bill (e.g. water) showing the same address.
+If the Principal is not satisfied that the documentation provided by an applicant demonstrates adequately that the address stated is the student's principal place of residence, then the Principal may requestfurther sources of proof of residency.
+Examples may include (but are not limited to):

 The Principal may also request a properly sworn Statutory Declaration from the enrolling parent or legal guardian attesting that the student's principal place of residence is the place nominated in the enrolment application.

-The following groups of students will be deemed as eligible for enrolment, even though they may reside outside the school's catchment area:
+The following groups of students will be entitled to enrol, even though they may reside outside the school's catchment area:

-Under the Department's State Education Fees procedure, a principal of a state school is able to charge a fee for recouping costs of enrolment processing by a State school with an approved School Enrolment Management Plan of a prospective student who lives outside the school's catchment area, where:
+Under the Department's State Education Fees procedure , a principal of a state school with an approved School EMP is able to charge a fee for recouping costs of enrolment processing (subject to consultation with the Parents and Citizens' Association) where:

 Out of catchment enrolment applications will be recorded in order of receipt, by date and time.
 These applications will remain current only for the school year in which they are applying to enrol.